horovod/horovod/docs/elastic.rst

 as a reference point for learning rate scales and data partitions (in cases where these need to be held constant regardless of the current number of workers).
 If unspecified, maximum np also defaults to ``-np``.

+Although user may specify discovery script for elastic training, using static host slots is still an alternative.
+In elastic mode, user can specify a health check script via ``--host-health-checker-script`` to filter out available hosts from the static pool.

 Instances that fail will be added to a blacklist, as they may have faulty hardware.
+In case a blacklisted instance can recover, blacklist state can be timeouted, so there is chance a recoverable instance be counting as available slot again.
 Ranks that fail repeatedly will result in job failure, as it may be the case that the training process cannot make progress.

 Running on Ray